Ellsworth Rock Gardens: Where Nature and Artistry Collide in Voyageurs National Park

 Ellsworth Rock Gardens isn’t the only spot that’s worth visiting in Voyageurs National Park!

-Points of interest in Voyageurs National Park are typically natural, beautiful views.
+Points of interest in Voyageurs National Park are mostly natural, beautiful views.
 However, in addition to the Ellsworth Rock Gardens, there is another historic point to add to your itinerary.

 The Ash River Visitors Center is also worth a visit.
-The center, housed in a historic log cabin-type structure known as the Meadwood Lodge almost takes you to another time.
+The center, housed in a historic log cabin-type structure known as the Meadwood Lodge transports you to another time in history.
 Also, a few trails, including the Blind Ash Bay, Beaver Pond Overlook, and Kab-Ash Trails can be found at or near this visitors center.

 If you’re cruising around the lakes in Voyageurs, keep an eye out in the treetops for one of the many bald eagle nests in the park.
-There are over 40 pairs making a permanent residence in the area!
+Over 40 mating pairs make a permanent residence in the area!

 If you’re planning a visit to Voyageurs National Park, be sure to stop by and check out the Ellsworth Rock Gardens.
 The hard work, creativity, and self-taught craftsmanship are a sight to see!